Guardians of the Galaxy Vol. 2 poster

 The inciting incident occurs at 16 minutes when Sovereign drones attack and destroy the Milano.
 The Guardians crash-land on Berhert, seemingly doomed until a mysterious figure (Ego) arrives and destroys the drone ships, saving them..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Peter makes the active choice to go with Ego to his planet, splitting the team.
+This illustrates the protagonist's commitment to Peter makes the active choice to go with Ego to his planet, splitting the team.
 He, Gamora, and Drax travel with Ego and Mantis while Rocket and Groot stay to repair the ship.
 Peter chooses to pursue the father he's always wanted., moving from reaction to action.

 The Collapse moment at 101 minutes (74% through) represents the emotional nadir.
 Here, Ego reveals his true plan: he killed Peter's mother (gave her the brain tumor), murdered countless children when they couldn't help his Expansion, and will use Peter as a battery to terraform the universe.
 Peter's fantasy father dies.
-"Whiff of death": Meredith's death explained, and Peter realizes Yondu saved him from death., reveals the protagonist at their lowest point.
+"Whiff of death": Meredith's death explained, and Peter realizes Yondu saved him from death., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 80% of the runtime.
 Yondu arrives: "He may have been your father, boy, but he wasn't your daddy."
 Peter realizes true family isn't biological - it's chosen.
 This synthesis of his Arc 1 lessons (found family) with his celestial powers gives him strength to fight back.
 He now understands what matters., demonstrating the transformation achieved throughout the journey.